jadrian/diy_gfx/README.md

 # diy_gfx
-Python libraries for learning the fundamentals of 3D computer graphics
+Python libraries for learning the fundamentals of 3D computer graphics.